Garmin Forerunner 965 vs Google Pixel Watch 4 (45mm)

 Frequently Asked Questions

-Garmin Forerunner 965 excels if you value bright, high-resolution 1.4" amoled makes maps easy to read.
-Google Pixel Watch 4 (45mm) is better if you prioritize battery life significantly improved to 40 hours with aod enabled.
-Pick based on your budget and daily use.
+Garmin Forerunner 965 is the better choice if you prioritize bright, high-resolution 1.4" amoled makes maps easy to read.
+Google Pixel Watch 4 (45mm) wins if you value battery life significantly improved to 40 hours with aod enabled.
+Both are rated highly (4.7★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure